John Noble MacKenzie: Battle of Britain

 Although the Battle of Britain was now officially over, No. 41 Squadron continued to encounter enemy aircraft in its area of operations as the Luftwaffe resumed attacking convoys in the English Channel and Thames Estuary.
 MacKenzie destroyed a Bf 109 on 17 November 1940, tacking onto the end of a formation of three enemy fighters without them realising his presence until he opened fire.
 On 27 November his squadron encountered a group of ten Bf 109s, all of which were destroyed with MacKenzie accounting for one which crashed near Folkestone.
 This was to be his last confirmed victory.
 The same month, he was awarded the Distinguished Flying Cross (DFC); the citation published in the London Gazette read:

 Promoted to acting flight lieutenant in January 1941, MacKenzie was now commanding one of the squadron's flights.
 The DFC he had been awarded the previous November was presented to him by King George VI in a ceremony at Buckingham Palace in late February.
-Soon afterwards, having made a total of 245 operational flights, MacKenzie was taken off offensive operations and began flight control duties.
+Soon afterwards, having made a total of 245 operational flights, MacKenzie was taken off operations and began flight control duties.
 His acting rank was made permanent later in the year.